Start9Labs/documentation/site/source/user-manual/initial-setup.rst

     .. tip:: If you are in headless mode, click "Download This Page" to save your server address and certificate info to your computer.

     .. figure:: /_static/images/setup/screen7-startfresh_complete.jpg
-      :width: 60%
+      :width: 50%
       :alt: Setup Complete

 #.
 You may now log in.
-Continue to the section on :ref:`connecting<connecting>` to learn more about using your server over Tor and LAN.
+We **highly** recommend continuing to the :ref:`Device Guides<device-guides>` section to securely integrate your devices.

     .. figure:: /_static/images/setup/screen9-startfresh_complete-savedfile-go_to_start_login.jpg
-      :width: 60%
+      :width: 50%
       :alt: Setup Complete

 .. _setup-troubleshooting: